Elephants Under Attack Have An Unlikely Ally: Artificial Intelligence

 Researchers at Cornell University have been studying the forest elephant for years, trying to figure out — like Allen did with the savanna elephant — how many there are and how fast they are being killed.
 Given how stealthy the forest elephants are, Wrege began to think that rather than look for them, maybe he should try something a little different: Maybe he should listen for them.

 To do this, Wrege had 50 custom audio recorders made.
-He divided the rainforest into a grid and headed to Central Africa.
-His team hung the custom recorders every 23 feet to 30 feet in the treetops, just a little higher than an elephant could reach with its trunk while standing on its hind legs.
+He divided the rainforest into 25 square kilometer grids and headed to Central Africa.
+His team placed one recorder in every grid square about 23 to 30 feet up in the treetops, just a little higher than an elephant could reach with its trunk while standing on its hind legs.
 And then they hit record.
 Three months later, they would return to the forest, locate the recorders, change the batteries, put in new audio cards, and start all over again.

 As the months wore on, the recorders were collecting hundreds of thousands of hours of jungle sounds, more than any team of graduate students could realistically listen to — which meant Wrege had another problem: How could he sort through all these recordings to find the elephant voices he wanted?